timmilne/PlaySoundsDemo/README.md

-# WoFiOSOld
+# PlaySoundsTutorial
-Wheel Of Fortune Sound Player for iOS
+This was the original Wheel Of Fortune Sound Player for iOS

 This is a small, standalone iOS app.
 It plays some common Wheel of Fortune sound effects for use with a Wheel of Fortune game.